What is a Verb?

 - He broke a cup.

-- He seems a nice man. (expresses a state).
+- He seems a nice man. (expresses a state)

-- She resembles her sister. (expresses a state).
+- She resembles her sister. (expresses a state)

-- She belongs to a noble family. (expresses a state).
+- She belongs to a noble family. (expresses a state)

-Verbs with Dual Usage: Some verbs can function both as dynamic and stative verbs, depending on context.
+Some verbs can function both as dynamic and stative verbs, depending on context.

 Every verb has three major forms: